2024 First Look Project

 Contact our contest coordinator with any other questions.

-Finalist Sold Spec in Seven-Figure Deal
+Finalist Sells Spec to Legendary in Seven-Figure Deal

-Pipeline judges called the script a "wonderfully sprawling genre hybrid ... expertly drawn by a writer with a profound understanding of the human condition."
+Pipeline judges called the script a "wonderfully sprawling genre hybrid. . . expertly drawn by a writer with a profound understanding of the human condition."

-Winning Screenplay Visitation Produced, Releasing in 2024
+Winning Screenplay Visitation Produced

-Helen Gaughran's Visitation, winner of the Script Pipeline Screenwriting Competition and First Look Project, went into production in January 2023, with Nicolas Pesce directing.
+Helen Gaughran's Visitation, winner of the Script Pipeline Screenwriting Competition and First Look Project, went into production in 2023, with Nicolas Pesce directing.
 The cast includes Olivia Cooke (House of the DragonSound of Metal), Isla Johnston (The Queen’s Gambit), Stephen Rea (Interview with the Vampire), Alfie Allen (Game of Thrones), and Penelope Wilton (Downton Abbey).

 Entertainment One, Blinder Films, and Rumble Films producing.